adnanshafiwork/string-tokenizer-app/README.md

 This project is open-source and available under the [MIT License](LICENSE).
 You can use and modify it as per your requirements.

----

-You can include this README file in the root directory of your GitHub repository to provide information and instructions for users and contributors.